Welcome to the Year 4 class page

 On Friday the children have their times tables test.
 Children should also work on their times tables throughout the week.
 Please encourage your child to use Times Tables Rockstar's so that the class teacher can check in on their progress and areas where your child may need further support.

 As part of their homework, the children need to read to an adult at least three times a week.
 Please write a short note in your child's home school diary to acknowledge this so that they can receive the reading rewards.

 KIRFs (Key Instant Recall Facts) - These are handed out at the beginning of each half term and have recommendations for challenges that the children can complete.
 Each half term, the class will be assessed on their KIRF.

 Creative kickstarts are given out every half term.
-The due date will be decided by Mrs Flynn when this is set.
+The due date will be decided by Mr Holman-Patey and Miss Facey when this is set.

 Listed below are some really excellent websites that we regularly use in class.